Supporting Federal Employees Through Change

 • However, according to GAO, some agencies had begun to consider doing so.
 For example, the Office of Personnel Management approved the Office of Management and Budget’s request to move 136 types of positions into Schedule F. This shift would have involved 415 employees—or 68% of OMB’s workforce.

-• However, the Biden administration finalized a rule in April 2024 that established procedural requirements for moving positions from the competitive service to the excepted service.
-The rule also mandated that the civil service protections employees accrue cannot be taken away if their position is involuntarily moved.
+• The Biden administration finalized a rule in April 2024 that established procedural requirements for moving positions from the competitive service to the excepted service, or from one excepted service to another.

-Congress could pass legislation that creates or prevents the creation of new federal employment categories, or modifies federal employee protections.
+• Congress could pass legislation that creates or prevents the creation of new federal employment categories or modifies federal employee protections.

 Other explainers, FAQs and resources on specific topics may interest federal employees.
 We are providing these materials for awareness only, not to endorse specific content or highlight a formal partnership with an author, agency or organization.
 Additional resources will be added in the coming weeks.